tigerbeetle/tigerbeetle/docs/DESIGN.md

                       id: 16 bytes (128-bit)
                 custom_1: 16 bytes (128-bit) [optional, e.g. enforce a foreign key relation on a pre-existing `transfer` state]
                 custom_2: 16 bytes (128-bit) [optional, e.g. a short description for the accept or reject]
-                custom_3: 16 bytes (128-bit) [optional, e.g. an ILPv4 preimage to validate against the condition of a previous `commit-transfer` event]
+                custom_3: 16 bytes (128-bit) [optional, e.g. two custom slots may store a 256-bit ILPv4 preimage to validate against the condition of the corresponding `create-transfer` event]
                    flags:  8 bytes ( 64-bit) [optional, used to indicate transfer success/failure, to modify usage of custom slots, and for future feature expansion]
                timestamp:  8 bytes ( 64-bit) [reserved, assigned by the leader before journalling] } = 80 bytes (2 CPU cache lines)